MarekOtulakowski/BitPlnWeb/README.md

 # run on iOS
 Open the page in Safari on your iPhone.

 Click the share icon (square with an up arrow).

 Select “Add to Home Screen.”

 Give it a name, like BitPLNWeb, and click “Add.”

 Now you have an “app” on iOS without the App Store.

+# privacy
+The app saves your investment data locally in your browser data.
+They do not leave your device